Some weight loss plans make losing weight sound like rocket science.

 - Adverse pregnancy outcomes

 - Obesity in childhood/adolescence

 Reducing or removing these foods from our diet is a simple way to eat healthier.

 I know it tastes good, but beer is another thing that is not supportive of weight loss efforts.

-For one thing, a typical bottle of beer contains over 10 grams of carbohydrate and a total of 100 calories (16).
+For one thing, a typical bottle of beer contains over 10 grams of carbohydrate and a total of over 100 calories (16).

 If someone is drinking numerous bottles per day on a regular basis, then it is easy to see how this quickly adds up.

-In this case, it's likely that regular drinkers will see rapid weight loss if they cut down on (or give up) their beer habit.
+It is likely that regular drinkers will see rapid weight loss if they cut down on (or give up) their beer habit.